Introduce exit interviews

 Employee feedbacks can help your company in its further development.
 All facts about exit survey can be found here.

-Rogator advises you individually on all questions regarding the exit survey
+Rogator advises you individually on all questions regarding employee surveys for public authorities

 This should be effected at some time after the end of the employment relationship to ensure a clearer view of the working relationship – free of emotions.
 It would be important that the leaving employee has already received his or her job reference at this time so that he or she can answer freely and there are no concerns about any possible disadvantages.
 The willingness to give feedback can be supported if the supervisor personally asks for the feedback in advance.